Recoskie/JDasm/docs/Basics.md

 <br />

-By matching each 4 binary digit combination in place value to each hex digit in 0 to 15, alows us to quickly change back and forth between binary or hex in one's head.
+By matching each 4 binary digit combination in place value to each hex digit in 0 to 15, allows us to quickly change back and forth between binary or hex in one's head.

 <br />